Key Highlights

 A powerful platform is useless if your team can't figure out how to use it.
 Ease of use is a critical factor, especially for beginners or businesses without a dedicated IT department.
 The ideal platform should have an intuitive interface that makes daily tasks like adding products, managing orders, and updating your website simple.

-Which platforms are easiest for beginners?
 Platforms like Shopify and Wix are known for their user-friendly dashboards and drag-and-drop website builders.
 They are designed to help you get your store up and running quickly, without needing any technical knowledge.
-This allows you to focus on store management and marketing instead of coding.
+Think about the training required to get your team comfortable with the new system.

 9. Explore Open Source and Proprietary eCommerce Solutions

+WooCommerce, a popular WordPress plugin, is one of the most widely used open-source solutions.
 On the other hand, proprietary platforms handle all the technical aspects for you.
 While you don't have access to the core code, you benefit from built-in security, automatic updates, and dedicated support.
-The choice depends on your technical resources and how much control you want over your store's backend.

 10. Review Customization and Developer Support